Elliott-dev/Deep-Learning-Charity-Funding-Predictor/README.md

 * Using different activation functions for the hidden layers.
 * Adding or reducing the number of epochs to the training regimen.

-**NOTE**: I will not lose points if your model does not achieve target performance, as long as you make three attempts at optimizing the model in your jupyter notebook.

 1. Created a new Jupyter Notebook file and name it `AlphabetSoupCharity_Optimzation.ipynb`.
 2. Imported my dependencies, and read in the `charity_data.csv` to a Pandas DataFrame.